animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 As a result of this plan the Ethereum network was split, the original blockchain was named Ethereum Classic and Ethereum continued.

 The weakness that allowed the DAO hack to happen was **not** an Ethereum weakness.
 It was a weakness in the smart contract code written for The DAO application.
 This is one way in which the immutability of blockchain and smart contract code can work against usability.

+February 2020 the IOTA network was shut down because of a hack that exploited a vulnerability in their app to steal around 1.6 million dollars from users (this amount was suggested by open-source reportings, it is unconfirmed by IOTA).
+IOTA is not blockchain, it is a distributed ledger technology that uses a non-linear 'tangle' instead of blockchain.
+Because of this the IOTA Foundation was able to just shut down the entire network.
+IOTA received a lot of negative press for this action as it goes against some core philosophies of these types of network.

+Blockchain offers pro's and con's in terms of its immutability vs. flexibility.
+These security cases show that there is not necessarily one right answer.
+But most of all they show that when writing smart contract code you better double and triple check for vulnerabilities before deploying to the network.

 ### Saving Gas